antonkuz/antonkuz.github.io/_posts/2017-05-12-finalreport.markdown

 We ran this test on `linux.andrew.cmu.edu` machine which has 2 6-core hyperthreaded Intel Xeon Processor E5645 cores, totaling in 24 threads.
 This explains why our speedup plot goes flat after 24 cores.

  - bandwidth bound: memory accessees to priority queue, adj list, dist vector. we know it's not amdahl's law. also load imbalance.
+**Final closeness central centrality code.**
+For the final closeness centrality implementation we went ahead with Dijkstra's + OpenMP approach.
+To get the actual closeness centrality scores we had to add code for averaging the distances.

 **Mining**.
 Our mining script was able to get graphs of size 500-1000 vertices, depending on connections (tested on 3 accounts).
 Next, we pipelined it into Closeness Centrality C++ code.
 This was done by saving the graph in a file and then calling the C++ binary executable.
 We're providing [instructions](https://github.com/antonkuz/antonkuz.github.io/blob/master/code/instructions.md) with the code to let you get closeness centrality scores for people in your network.
 The only change needed is the authentication token, the instructions are mostly for building the code.